|

 - Use boots during treks and sneakers during long walks.

-- Drinking lots of liquids on long excursions, specially during the Inka
+- Drinking lots of liquids on long excursions, especially during the Inka

 Trail